4nd2in/edu/pages/TLS.md

 	- TLS works on the [application layer]( ((645bb059-accb-4052-951b-6927d78a2919)) ), directly on top of [[TCP]].
 This enables protocols above it (HTTP, email, ...) to operate unchanged.
 	- The protocol is designed to provide three essential services to all applications running above it:
 		- Encryption (obfuscate sent data)
-		- Authentication (verify identi)
+		- Authentication (verify validity of identification material)
-		- Integrity
+		- Integrity (detect tampering and forgery)
 	-
 -
 - Source